rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 ### Tuple Structs without Named Fields to Create Different Types

-We can also define structs that look similar to tuples, called *tuple structs*, that have the added meaning the struct name provides, but don't have names associated with their fields, just the types of the fields.
+We can also define structs that look similar to tuples, called *tuple structs*, that have the added meaning the struct name provides, but don’t have names associated with their fields, just the types of the fields.
 The definition of a tuple struct still starts with the `struct` keyword and the struct name, which are followed by the types in the tuple.
 For example, here are definitions and